jameskanyiri/paylink_mcp_server/README.md

-# 🚀 PayLink MCP Server
+# PayLink MCP Server

 **PayLink** is an open-source framework designed to streamline payment integration for developers building AI agents and financial applications across Africa.

-Leveraging the **Model Context Protocol (MCP)**, PayLink exposes a unified interface that simplifies access to diverse payment providers—such as M-Pesa, Airtel Money, and Stripe—enabling seamless financial workflows without repetitive integration work.
+Leveraging the **Model Context Protocol (MCP)**, PayLink exposes a unified interface that simplifies access to diverse payment providers—such as M-Pesa, Airtel Money seamless financial workflows without repetitive integration work.

-## 🌍 Why PayLink?
+## Why PayLink?

 Africa’s financial ecosystem is fragmented.
 Developers often rebuild custom integrations for each payment provider, leading to redundancy and reduced scalability. **PayLink solves this** by: